Penalized Principal Component Analysis Using Smoothing

-By evaluating \(SS_{within}\), \(SS_{between}\), and \(Silhouette_i\) for the projected data points, we assess the effectiveness of the penalized eigenvalue problem solutions in separating clusters in meaningful ways.
-These metrics provide a robust way to compare the results obtained from the unsmoothed version in Section~\ref{sec:unsmooth} and the smoothed version in Section~\ref{sec:smooth}.
+By evaluating $\text{SS}_\text{within}$, $\text{SS}_\text{between}$, and $\text{Silhouette}_i$ for the projected data points, we assess the effectiveness of the penalized eigenvalue problem solutions in separating clusters in meaningful ways.
+These metrics provide a robust way to compare the results obtained from the unsmoothed PEP of Section~\ref{sec:unsmooth} and the smoothed PEP of Section~\ref{sec:smooth}.

-Tables~\ref{tab:wss}, \ref{tab:bss}, and \ref{tab:asw} show the within-cluster sum of squares, between-cluster sum of squares, and Silhouette scores for the clusters displayed in Figure~\ref{fig:unsmooth_all} and Figure~\ref{fig:smooth_all}.
-For the within-cluster sum of squares and Silhouette metrics (Tables~\eqref{tab:wss} and \eqref{tab:asw}), a smaller value indicates better clustering, and for the between-cluster sum of squares metric (Table~\eqref{tab:bss}), a larger value indicates a better clustering.
+Tables~\ref{tab:wss}, \ref{tab:bss}, and \ref{tab:asw} show the within-cluster sum of squares, between-cluster sum of squares, and silhouette scores for the clusters displayed in Figure~\ref{fig:unsmooth_all} and Figure~\ref{fig:smooth_all} (again for $\lambda \in \{0,1,10,100\}$).
+For the within-cluster sum of squares and the silhouette score (Tables~\eqref{tab:wss} and \eqref{tab:asw}), a smaller value indicates better clustering, and for the between-cluster sum of squares metric (Table~\eqref{tab:bss}), a larger value indicates a better clustering.
 Across all tables, for both the smoothed and unsmoothed PEP, we can see that as we increase the Lasso penalty $\lambda$, the quality of the clusters decreases across the board.
 We also note that as the $\lambda$ values increase, the smoothed models achieve better clustering in comparison to the unsmoothed models across all three metrics.
 Therefore, we posit that this smoothing method enhances the performance of these models via more discernable clustering.